 A: Responses will vary.
 Students may know that the atmosphere now contains more greenhouse gases, gases that trap heat from the Sun and prevent it from radiating back out into space.
-They may have heard of different kinds of greenhouse gases, especially carbon dioxide.
+They may have heard of different kinds of greenhouse gases, including carbon dioxide, methane, and nitrous oxide.
 These gases increase the planet's average surface temperature, causing more water to evaporate and storms to become more intense.